-WebVisions NYC will be held at Projective Space (72 Allen St. 3rd floor) on Thursday, April 2nd.
-Space is limited, so register today to reserve your event pass.
+WebVisions NYC was held at Projective Space (72 Allen St. 3rd floor) on Thursday, April 2nd, 2015.
+Stay tuned for the speakers and sessions for Spring 2016.

 Badge pick-up.
 Coffee and danishes served.
 Meet fellow attendees.